ispras/Futag/README.en.md

 This project is based on llvm-project with Clang statistic analysis, LLVM lto and is distributed under ["GPL v3 license"](https://llvm.org/docs/DeveloperPolicy.html#new-llvm-project-license-framework)

+Currently Futag supports:
+- automatically compiling libraries with cmake and configure;
-- Currently Futag supports libraries in C language.
+- automatically generating fuzzing-targets for libraries in C language.
+Additionally, Futag provides the ability to test compiled targets.

 ## 2. Install